Velocidex/velociraptor-docs/content/docs/clients/interrogation/_index.md

 database and specific fields are also indexed so that we can perform [fast searches for clients]({{< ref "/docs/clients/searching/" >}}).

-## Information updates
+## Client information updates

-In very old versions of Velociraptor this information was not kept up to date unless users explicitly created periodic hunts for `Generic.Client.Info`.
-However this information is now recollected automatically on a recurring basis.
+In old versions of Velociraptor this information was not kept up to date unless users explicitly created periodic hunts for `Generic.Client.Info`.
+However this information is now recollected automatically on a recurring basis in the background.
 Of course you can still manually collect the artifact or schedule it through a hunt if you want to be sure you have the absolute latest info.
 You can also change the frequency at which the data is collected, as explained below.

 If you wish to change the update frequency this can be done via the config setting `Client.client_info_update_time`.
 The update is initiated by the client